Create NFT for Free: Getting Started with NFT in 2025

 Once you’ve selected your blockchain, you must choose an NFT marketplace that supports free or gasless minting.
 Here are some of the most popular platforms for creating NFTs for free:

-• OpenSea: The largest NFT marketplace in the world, OpenSea supports both Ethereum and Polygon.
+• OpenSea: The world’s largest NFT marketplace, OpenSea supports both Ethereum and Polygon.
 You can mint NFTs on OpenSea using the Polygon network without paying gas fees.

-• Hic et Nunc: This Tezos-based platform is known for its eco-friendly focus and minimal transaction fees, making it ideal for free NFT creation.
+• Hic et Nunc: This Tezos-based platform is recognised for its eco-friendly approach and low transaction fees, making it an ideal choice for creating

-• VIV3: Built on the Flow blockchain, VIV3 allows creators to mint NFTs at lower costs than Ethereum.
+• Viva Italia is on the Flow blockchain, VIV3 enables creators to mint NFTs at lower costs compared to Ethereum.

 Create a Digital Wallet

-You’ll need a digital wallet to store cryptocurrencies and NFTs to mint an NFT.
+You’ll need a digital wallet to store cryptocurrencies and mint an NFT.
 Wallets also allow you to connect to NFT marketplaces and manage your digital assets.
 Some popular wallets include:

 • MetaMask: A widely used browser-based wallet that supports Ethereum and Polygon.
 MetaMask also has mobile apps for Android and iOS.